What is a Management Style?

 Example of Charismatic Leadership Style

 Steve Jobs, in addition to his autocratic tendencies, was also known for his charismatic leadership.
-His captivating product launches and persuasive communication style created a loyal following of Apple enthusiasts and motivated employees to achieve greatness.
+He had got away with his product launches and persuasive delivery that earned him some following among Apple lovers; also, dedicated employees started going above and beyond.

 Coaching leadership emphasizes mentorship and skill development.
 Leaders employing this style focus on helping team members improve their abilities and reach their full potential.
 They provide constructive feedback, set goals, and offer guidance to facilitate growth and career development.
 This approach creates a supportive and nurturing work environment.